phalcon-orphanage/docs/en/api/Phalcon_Http.md

 no attempt is made to determine the HTTP method or URI, which must be provided explicitly.

-@param string              $method       The HTTP method associated with
                                          the request.
-@param UriInterface|string $uri          The URI associated with the
                                          request.
 If the value is a
                                          string, the factory MUST create
                                          a UriInterface instance based
                                          on it.
-@param array               $serverParams Array of SAPI parameters with
                                          which to seed the generated
                                          request instance.